What Does a Disability Support Worker Do?

 Promoting Independence

-A key goal of an NDIS provider is to promote independence.
+A key goal of becoming an NDIS provider is to promote independence.
 Rather than doing everything for you, they aim to empower you to do things for yourself, celebrating each small achievement along the way.

 2. Daily Tasks